Should You Shock Your Pool After Rain? When & How Guide

 Warning: Always add chemicals to water, never water to chemicals.
 Wear safety goggles and gloves when handling pool chemicals.
 Store chemicals in original containers away from heat and moisture.

-Avoid swimming until FC levels return to normal (1-3 ppm).
+Avoid swimming until FC levels return to normal (4 ppm or below for safe swimming).
 High chlorine levels can cause skin and eye irritation, and levels above 10 ppm may damage swimwear and pool equipment.

 Prevention Tips